revoltchat/legal/Acceptable Usage Policy.md

   Using Revolt with malicious intent, in a way that is not reasonable under normal usage, in order to outsource computing and/or storage resources to our servers, as well as other forms of Denial of Service to our infrastructure.

-- **Usage of user bots**
+- **Automation of user actions**

-  Automated activity from user accounts that is not initiated by the user in question is forbidden.
+  Automated activity from user accounts that is performed without explicit, manual initiation by the account holder is forbidden.

-- **Unconsenual gathering of personally identifiable information**
+- **Non-consensual gathering of personally identifiable information**

-  We do not allow any gathering of PII without end-user consent.
-This includes but is not limited to automated scraping of messages, member lists, and other personally identifiable information gathered without consent of the users in the dataset in question.
+  We do not permit the gathering of any personally identifiable information (PII) without end-user consent.
+This includes, but is not limited to, the automated scraping of messages, member lists, and user profiles without explicit permission from the users whose data is being collected.

 - **Misleading the support team**